lmg-anon/mikupad/README.md

 ## Contributing

-We welcome contributions from the open-source community.
+Contributions from the open-source community are welcome.
 Whether it's fixing a bug, adding a feature, or improving the documentation, your contributions are greatly appreciated.
 To contribute to **mikupad**, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes: `git checkout -b feature/your-feature-name`